jhustata/basic/_build/html/_sources/lab1sol.md

 di "that was easy!"
 ```

 15. The last bit.
 Close your log file.
 Never forget to close log files!
 If you hadn't created a log file, this is a reminder to do so.
-Preferably in the block of code that you may have designated using `if 1 {`

 ```stata
 log close